Skip to content

 Yes No

-Notice of Award or Award Agreement Requires SPO Certification?
+Notice of Award or Award Agreement Require SPO Certification?
 If the award document requires SPO's certification, a Cayuse award record will need to be created and linked to the corresponding proposal record.
-A Research Administrator will need to management post award activity.
+A Research Administrator will need to manage post-award activity.
 If the "award" document does not require SPO's certification and the document does not indicate that SPO needs to manage the funding, the department will need to manage the financial activity.
-Some "award" document require certification from Deans/Directors and/or the PI/Fellow/Applicant
+Some "award" documents require certification from Deans/Directors and/or the PI/Fellow/Applicant.